tgstation/tgstation/tgui-next/README.md

 of styling options for all components, e.g. `color` and `opacity`, thus it is used a lot in this framework.

+There are a few important semantics you need to know about:

+- `content` prop is a synonym to a `children` prop.
+  - `content` is better used when your element is a self-closing tag (like `<Button content="Hello" />`), and when content is small and simple enough to fit in a prop.
+Keep in mind, that this prop is **not** native to React, and is a feature of this component system.
+  - `children` is better used when your element is a full tag (like `<Button>Hello</Button>`), and when content is long and complex.
+This is a native React prop (unline `content`), and contains all elements you defined between the opening and the closing tag of an element.
+  - You should never use both on a same element.
+  - You should never use `children` explicitly as a prop on an element.

 ### `AnimatedNumber`

 This component provides animations for numeric values.